dwtang/scarf/README.md

 # Scarf

-Scarf is a python library for solving stable matching problems with couples, where one application is the National Resident Matching Program [wiki](https://en.wikipedia.org/wiki/National_Resident_Matching_Program).
+Scarf is a python library for solving stable matching problems with couples, where one application is the [National Resident Matching Program](https://en.wikipedia.org/wiki/National_Resident_Matching_Program).
 The package is named after Hebert Scarf, the inventor of Scarf's lemma and algorithm.

 ## Features

+- Written in python3.
 - Solve for a near feasible stable matching given the preference of doctors and hospitals, and hospital capacities.
 - Generate random doctor hospital instances.